Navy probe finds major failures in fire that destroyed ship

 “Although the fire was started by an act of arson, the ship was lost due to an inability to extinguish the fire,” the report said, concluding that “repeated failures” by an “inadequately prepared crew” delivered “an ineffective fire response.”

-It also found that crew members did not ring the bells and alert sailors that there was a fire until a full 10 minutes after it was discovered.
-Those crucial minutes, the report said, caused delays in crews putting on fire gear, assembling hose teams and responding to the fire.
+It also found that crew members didn’t ring the bells to alert sailors of a fire until 10 minutes after it was discovered.
+Those crucial minutes, the report said, caused delays in crews donning fire gear, assembling hose teams and responding to the fire.

-Sailors also failed to push the button that would have activated the firefighting foam system, even though it was accessible and could have slowed the progress of the fire.
+Sailors also failed to push the button and activate the firefighting foam system, even though it was accessible and could have slowed the fire’s progress.
 “No member of the crew interviewed considered this action or had specific knowledge as to the location of the button or its function,” the report said.

 The report spreads blame across a wide range of ranks and responsibilities, from the now retired three-star admiral who headed Naval Surface Force Pacific Fleet — Vice Adm.
-Richard Brown — to senior commanders, petty officers, lieutenants and civilian program managers.
-A total of 17 were cited for failures that “directly” led to the loss of the ship, while 17 others “contributed” to the loss of the ship.
+Richard Brown — to senior commanders, lower ranking sailors and civilian program managers.
+Seventeen were cited for failures that “directly” led to the loss of the ship, while 17 others “contributed” to the loss of the ship.
 Two other sailors were faulted for not effectively helping the fire response.
+Of the 36, nine are civilians.

 Adm.
 William Lescher, the vice chief of naval operations, has designated the commander of U.S. Pacific Fleet to handle any disciplinary actions for military members.
-It’s not clear if any have yet been relieved of command or removed from jobs as a result of the fire.
+The Navy officials said the disciplinary process is just beginning.
+One official said the key challenge in making improvements will be addressing the “human factor,” including leadership skills and ensuring that everyone down to the lowest ranking sailors understands their responsibilities, and can recognize problems and correct them.

+The officials spoke on condition of anonymity to discuss the report ahead of its public release.

 “The execution of his duties created an environment of poor training, maintenance and operational standards that directly led to the loss of the ship,” the report said of Thoroman.
 And it said Ray, Hernandez and Capt.
 David Hart, commander of the Southwest Regional Maintenance Center, also failed in their responsibilities, which directly led to the loss of the ship.

 The report only provides names for senior naval officers.
-Others were described only by their job or rank.
+Others were described solely by their job or rank.

 More broadly, the crew was slammed for “a pattern of failed drills, minimal crew participation, an absence of basic knowledge on firefighting” and an inability to coordinate with civilian firefighters.